No Tags Found!

 No, Mr. Bindra, you have not understood the gist of the matter.

 The act applies to all cases where you have 20 or more contract workers (irrespective of whether there is 1 contractor or many).
-The provisions of the act are far more than just getting license.
-So your responsibility to ensuring payment of wages, statutory dues, safety, workers facilities, etc will apply, whether you have 1 contract worker of 1,000 contract workers at a particular location.
+The provisions of the act are far more than just getting a license.
+So your responsibility to ensure payment of wages, statutory dues, safety, workers' facilities, etc., will apply, whether you have 1 contract worker or 1,000 contract workers at a particular location.

 Incidentally, licensing is now for 50 workers and more in most of the states.
 Please check the status in your state when you do your compliances.